buggyrace/buggy-race-about/docs/races/creating.md

 The Select-a-racetrack dialogue lets you pick from a collection of examples that are available by default — or you can create your own.

+{: .note}
+There's a **Show used-by races** button (requires JavaScript) that will display, in a list under each racetrack, the races that are using it.
+This is helpful if you want to run each of your races on a different track.
+"Used by" indicates that the race used, or will use, the _same_ URLs (image and path SVG) as the racetrack.
+(If you edit racetracks after you've created a race, or duplicate them, this may affect the "used-by" results.)

 * **Is visible?**
   Students can only see races that you have explicitly marked as "visible" on the server.
 This lets you experiment without publishing them: if you choose